DY-18/Programming-Scripting-Exercises/README.md

 ## Week 2 Exercise ##

+Here is a [link](https://github.com/ianmcloughlin/python-fib/blob/master/fibname.py) to a program that follows the exercise that was carried out in Week 1.
+This program works similarly to last week's exercise.
+Copy and run the program.
+Change the string variable to contain your own surname, and rerun it.
+Using google, investigate the ord() function.
+Post the output of the program, along with any insight you have as to what ord() does, to the discussions forum.

 So in my example I ran with 3 scenarios:
 1. My surname is Young (Capital Y)
-2. My surname is young (all lowercase)th
+2. My surname is young (all lowercase)
 3. My surname is YOUNG (All CAPS)

 It can be seen from the program that ord () function will look at the first and last letter and return an integer/whole number from the Unicode code point.
+*Scenario 1*
 My surname is Young
 The first letter Y is number 89
 The last letter g is number 103
 Fibonacci number 192 is 5972304273877744135569338397692020533504
+*Scenario 2*
 My surname is young
 The first letter y is number 121
 The last letter g is number 103
 Fibonacci number 224 is 29090180355503362256910111038089984964854261893
+*Scenario 3*
 My surname is YOUNG
 The first letter Y is number 89
 The last letter G is number 71
 Fibonacci number 160 is 1226132595394188293000174702095995

 So it can be seen that by changing the first and letter between lower case and uppercase, the ord function will return different numbers from the Unicode system.
 This in turn results in three different Fibonacci numbers.
 What is the ord function?
 Given a string of length one, return an integer representing the Unicode code point of the character when the argument is a unicode object, or the value of the byte when the argument is an 8-bit string.
 For example, ord('a') returns the integer 97, ord('€') (Euro sign) returns 8364.

 What is Unicode?
 Unicode is a computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
-The latest version contains a repertoire of 136,755 characters covering 139 modern and historic scripts, as well as multiple symbol sets.
+The latest version contains a repertoire of 136,755 characters covering 139 modern and historic scripts, as well as multiple symbol sets [link to wikipedia](https://en.wikipedia.org/wiki/Unicode)

 ## Week 3 Exercise ##